adamb314/ServoProject/README.md

 | <img width="300px" src="readmeResources/microServoBuild/4_sensorsWiring2.png"> | <img width="300px" src="readmeResources/microServoBuild/4_sensorsWiring3.png"> | <img width="300px" src="readmeResources/microServoBuild/4_sensorsWiring4.png"> |
 | --- | --- | --- |

-9) Solder together the potentiometers and the optical encoders 3.3V and GND while soldering on a 5 wire flat cable to the assembly.
-Connect the third wire of the flat cable to the potentiometer sens wire and connect the fourth and fifth to the IR sensors third pin.
+9) Connect the potentiometers 3.3V and ground to the optical encoder sensors while soldering on a 5 wire flat cable to the assembly.
+Then connect the third wire of the flat cable to the potentiometer sens wire and connect the fourth and fifth wires to the IR sensors third pin.
 This wires up the flat cable so that from right to left we have: 3.3V, GND, output shaft potentiometer, optical encoder channel A and lastly channel B.

 | <img width="300px" src="readmeResources/microServoBuild/5_mounting1.png"> | <img width="300px" src="readmeResources/microServoBuild/5_mounting2.png"> | <img width="300px" src="readmeResources/microServoBuild/5_mounting3.png"> |
 | --- | --- | --- |